 by David West Read

 At the beginning modern drama, Dane a smart if not smart aleck high school student has a discussion about his grade on a paper with his English teacher, steps into the hallway and dies of a brain aneurysm.
 Larry, the stern and lonely teacher feels guilty, but more so because unbeknownst to ...anybody...
-Larry is Dane's father, a product of an affair with Dane's mother that they have managed to keep secret all these years.
+Larry is Dane's father, a product of an affair with Dane's mother that they have managed to keep secret for 18 years.

 There are three scenes in the library from this play:

 1) Rachel, Dane's sister, confronts Larry about the bizarre favoritism Larry has always shown Dane which eventually causes Larry to confess that Dane is his son.